Let’s learn a little about weight loss pills.

 Pramlintide – Promotes satiety and delays gastric emptying.

 The mechanism of action

 Diet pills reach their effects in several ways.
-Some block or reduce the amount of fat that is absorbed from the foods that are consumed, such as: Chitosan and Guar Gum.
+Some block or reduce the amount of fat absorbed from the foods consumed, such as Chitosan and Guar Gum.

-Others decrease appetite, such as Ephedra, Hoodia and Sida cordifolia.
-A third type increases the amount of calories you burn, including Bitter Orange, Chromium and Green Tea Extract.
+Others decrease appetites, such as Ephedra, Hoodia, and Sida cordifolia.
+A third type increases the number of calories you burn, including Bitter Orange, Chromium, and Green Tea Extract.

 What are the side effects?

 Side effects of stimulant diet pills include pulmonary hypertension, a rare and potentially fatal disease due to high blood pressure in the arteries of the lungs, valvular heart disease, high blood pressure, increased pulse and heart rate, restlessness, dizziness, insomnia, dry mouth, and constipation.

 Side effects of sibutramine include headache, dry mouth, anorexia, constipation, insomnia, runny nose, and sore throat.

 Side effects of the orlistat diet pill include diarrhea, oily stools, gas, flatulence, and decreased fat-soluble vitamin absorption.